krykck/Etch-a-Sketch/README.md

 This project is part of The Odin Project.
+The user creates nxn square grids and the squares color will be changed randomly when the user hovers over them.
 The technologies used in this project are:

 1. Vanilla JavaScript